securelayer7/not-a-vuln-list/README.md

 - **Reporting the absence of the `X-XSS-Protection` header**: This header is outdated, as modern browsers no longer support it.
 A good Content Security Policy (CSP) is more effective.

+### Disclaimers and Limitations

+1. Findings depend on the application’s environment and use case.
+Assess each issue based on its unique context.
+2. Minor issues might still matter for compliance or specific business needs (e.g., GDPR, HIPAA).
+3. Use the list as a guide, not a substitute for thorough analysis or validation.
+4. Even trivial findings may support a broader layered security strategy.
+5. CVSS scores are situational; adjust based on specific risks and impact.
+6. Low-risk issues can highlight areas for improvement and should be communicated constructively.
+7. The list is community-driven and should evolve to stay relevant.

 ## Credits
 Contributors who helped refine and improve this document